Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

-Among the DGPs used in the previous section, we consider the one with smooth and periodic time variation.
-Recall that the numerical values of $\theta_0$, $\theta_1$ and $\theta_2$ are chosen in order to fix the values of average degrees over time and the amplitude of their fluctuations, as described in Appendix \ref{sec:appendix_num_details}.
-For each value of $N$, we choose them in order to guarantee heterogeneity in the degrees across nodes and significant fluctuation in time.
-Most importantly, we set a maximum degree attainable for a node and we let it depend on $N$ in two distinct ways, each one corresponding to a different density regime: one generating \textit{sparse} networks and the other \textit{dense} ones.
-It is important to notice that the asymptotic results of~\citep{chatterjee2011random} are expected to hold only in the dense case.
+This analysis considers only one dynamical DGP and many different values of $N$.
+Among the DGPs used above, we focus on the one with smooth and periodic time variation.
+Most importantly, we set a maximum degree attainable for a node and let it depend on $N$ in two distinct ways, each corresponding to a different density regime: one generating \textit{sparse} networks and the other \textit{dense} ones.
+It is worth noticing that the asymptotic results of Ref.~\onlinecite{chatterjee2011random} are expected to hold only in the dense case.

-The average densities, for different values of $N$, in the two regimes are shown in the left panel of Figure \ref{fig:rmse_beta_model_large_N}.
-Then, for both regimes and each value of $N$, we compute the average RMSE across all time-varying parameters and all Monte Carlo replicas.
-In the right panel of Figure~\ref{fig:rmse_beta_model_large_N}, the average RMSEs for different values of $N$ clearly indicate that, also for large networks, the SD version of the beta model attains better results compared with the cross sectional estimates.
-As expected, in the dense network regimes, both approaches reach the same accuracy as long as $N$ becomes larger.
+The average densities for different values of $N$ in the two regimes are shown in the left panel of Figure \ref{fig:rmse_beta_model_large_N}.
+Then, for both regimes and each value of $N$, we compute the average RMSE across all tvps and all Monte Carlo replicas.
+In the right panel of Figure~\ref{fig:rmse_beta_model_large_N}, the average RMSEs for different values of $N$ indicate that, also for large networks, the SD version of the beta model attains better results compared with the cross-sectional estimates.
+As expected, both approaches reach the same accuracy in the dense network regimes as long as $N$ becomes larger.
 However, in the more realistic sparse regime, the performance of the SD-ERGM remains much superior for both small and large network dimensions.